 Our critical dimensional tolerances are less than 0.02mm, because IT MATTERS!

-Because our high-quality equipment is so durable, our reactors remain in service over 80 years!
-And, we will continue to offer spare parts and equipment upgrades for every unit we have produced!
+Because our high-quality equipment is so durable, our reactors can remain in service over 40 years!
+And, we will continue to offer spare parts and equipment upgrades for every unit you have.
 Most of our replacement parts for today’s Contactor™ reactors are specifically designed to work in our earlier generation units as well.

 Alkylation is the transfer of an alkyl group from one molecule to another.
 The alkyl group may be transferred as an alkyl carbocation, a free radical, a carbanion or a carbene (or their equivalents).
 Alkylating agents are widely used in chemistry because the alkyl group is probably the most common group encountered in organic molecules.
 Many biological target molecules or their synthetic precursors comprise of an alkyl chain, with specific functional groups in a specific order.
 Selective alkylation, or adding parts to the chain with the desired functional groups, is used, especially if there is no commonly available biological precursor.